sansumbrella/Choreograph/README.md

 # Choreograph

-A simple, header-only C++11 animation and timing library.
+A simple C++11 animation and timing library.
 (Header-only by default as it is templated)

 ## Features